zaymat/kanopy/README.md

 I used only native PHP and Bootstrap.

 ### Time repartition
-I spent approximatly 12h on the project (without README):
+I spent approximately 12h on the project (without README):
 * 40% database
 * 40% frontend
 * 20% features